 Now, I tend to assume that you appreciate the importance of the optional subject.
 So the question may arise “which is the best optional”?
 There is no perfect answer to this but it varies from person to person.
 I have written a separate article on “How to Choose Optional Subject”?
 You may refer to that for understanding the methodology of selecting the Optional subject.
 Here, the purpose of this article is to highlight why Sociology can be a wonderful option for you.

-Studying the content of sociology optional in UPSC was akin casinosajter to learning with fun as I got to know more about the society, its structure, institutions, social changes, social problems etc. You will feel like you are getting to know your own society better.
+Studying the content of sociology optional in UPSC was to learning with fun as I got to know more about the society, its structure, institutions, social changes, social problems etc. You will feel like you are getting to know your own society better.
 We never try to think on those lines about various aspects of society from an academic point of view.
 But this sociology optional subject gives you that opportunity to appreciate the positive things in society and recognize the negative things, say the problems of society.
-You can really connect yourself to every topic being studied because you have grown in the society and somewhere have been touched and affected by those issues.
+You can really connect yourself to every topic being studied because you have grown in society and somewhere have been touched and affected by those issues.

 Frankly speaking, sociology removes the barrier between you and society and takes you closer to the roots & pillars of the society.